sherryxiaoyizhu/kotlin-youtube-app/README.md

 - Fetch 20 videos from the playlist, display thumbnail image, video title, channel profile image, number of views, and published time from the network through YouTube Data API
 - Swipe to refresh the video playlist
-- Click on video (random piece) and redirect to one video view
+- Click on the video (random piece) and redirect to one video view

 #### One Video Activity

-- Fetch and display vide title (ellipsized in action bar), thumbnail image, number views, published time, number of likes, number of comments from the network through YouTube Data API
+- Fetch and display video title (ellipsize in the action bar), thumbnail image, number views, published time, number of likes, number of comments from the network through YouTube Data API
 - Show video description in ScrollView
-- Click on video thumbnail and redirect to a WebView
+- Click on the video thumbnail and redirect to a WebView

 ### API